Rates listed can change without notice

 We do offer mortgage terms for those that might not fit in the above category; call for details.

-Our listed rates are generally based on 1 to 1.25 points and lender/3rd party closing costs of $2,945.00 (underwriting, appraisal, title/escrow, and recording).
+Our listed rates are generally based on 1 point and lender/3rd party closing costs of $2,945.00 (underwriting fees, appraisal, title/escrow, and recording).

 We do have mortgage programs that have no points and lender credits to cover closing costs.